 Unsurprisingly, “employed” people were more physically active across all demographics.
 Arising in the morning with a purpose and the activities inherent in being employed is good for your health.
 Walking is a big part of being employed with steps being counted associated with parking, job duties, breaks, socialization, and more while at work.

-Education & Money is Good for Your Health
+Education and money is Good for Your Health

 Also not surprising was the data that showed higher education and income are associated with more exercise and better health.